20-alicial/20-alicial.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 Hello!
 I'm Alicia, a Master's student in the [Computational Affective and Social Neuroscience Laboratory](https://mcnlab.uchicago.edu/), advised by Yuan Chang Leong.
-I also work with Xuechunzi Bai on graph-based representations of bias in Langauges Languages Models (LLMs).
+I also work with Xuechunzi Bai on graph-based representations of bias in Large Language Models (LLMs).

 Broadly speaking, I'm interested in understanding memory and decision making through computational modeling, especially in areas overlapping with mental health & interactions with AI.